WATT UL AB1 MONO BLOC 2014

 re-adjust balance pot to equalize brightness.
 Further variation

-be some variation in idle currents until some time has passed but
+always be some variation in idle currents until tubes have fully

-brightness.
+change brightness or flicker.
 This indicates pairs of tubes

 though the average value of Iadc flow through tubes has risen in